 In the previous article we talked about how video is comprised of the Luminance (brightness) channel and Chrominance (color) channels.
 We discussed how our eyes perceive digital noise differently in each and how this can be used to achieve the best looking noise reduction results.
-With this in mind, let’s first take a look at the tools and procedures within Neat Video that help you to build more accurate noise profiles.
+With this in mind, let’s first take a look at the tools and procedures within Neat Video and Neat Image that help you to build more accurate noise profiles.

 Noise profiling with Profile Assist

 Noise profiling is the most critical part of the denoising process.
-An accurate noise profile gives Neat Video a way to distinguish between unwanted noise and desirable details.
-The good news is that Neat Video has a great tool to help you build an accurate noise profile: a special viewer mode called Profile Assist.
+An accurate noise profile gives Neat Video and Neat Image a way to distinguish between unwanted noise and desirable details.
+The good news is that Neat filters have a great tool to help you build an accurate noise profile: a special viewer mode called Profile Assist.
 It displays the contents of the Luminance (Y) and Chrominance (Cr/Cb) channels with additional contrast to give you a better view of any fine details and compression artifacts possibly present there.
 You will see that the noise and compression artifacts in those channels are quite often very different in structure and intensity because different channels received different treatment before the video came to Neat Video.

 Using Profile Assist viewers during profiling